Written byJenny Zeng

 Clean up iTunes backups for your iPhone and iPad

 If you have backed up your iPad and iPhone with iTunes, there's likely a massive amount of backup files eating up your storage space.
-In which case, you need to close iTunes and go to the backup folders through this path: ~/Library/Application Support/MobileSync/Backup.
+In this case, you need to close iTunes and go to the backup folders through this path: ~/Library/Application Support/MobileSync/Backup.
 The folders inside are randomly named, so you should review the contents before starting deletion.

 Alternatively, you can delete the backups by opening iTunes and going to iTunes > Preferences > Devices.
 Here you will see a list of backups; select those you don't need and click Delete Backup.
+In addition, you can choose back up iPhone to external hard drive the next time to not strain the Mac disk space.

 Delete large attachments in Mail